LucidtechAI/las-docs/reference/dotnet/latest.md

 Create a batch handle, calls the POST /batches endpoint.

-Create a new batch with the provided description. on the document specified by '<batchId>'
+Create a new batch with the provided description on the document specified by '<batchId>'
 ```cpp
 Client client = new Client();
 var response = client.CreateBatch("Data gathered from the Mars Rover Invoice Scan Mission");